bluehalo/ngx-leaflet/README.md

 ## Usage
+To use this library, there are a handful of setup steps to go through that vary based on your app environment (e.g., Webpack, ngCli, SystemJS, etc.).
+Generally, the steps are:

+* Install Leaflet, this library, and potentially the Leaflet typings (see above).
+* Import the Leaflet stylesheet
+* Import the Leaflet module into your Angular project
+* Create and configure a map

 ### Import the Leaflet Stylesheet
 For leaflet to work, you need to have the leaflet stylesheets loaded into your application.